Brolley History, Family Crest & Coats of Arms

 Early Origins of the Brolley family

 The surname Brolley was first found in Lincolnshire.
 However, there are at least fifteen parishes and towns that have "Bradley" as part of their name throughout Britain.
 Most are very small, but three of them date back to the Domesday Book of 1086: Bradley, Derbyshire (Braidelei); Bradley, Maiden Wiltshire (Bradelie) and Bradley in the Moors, Staffordshire (Bretlei.)
 A reference to the family in the township of Wilpshire in Lancashire was also found.
 "This place appears to have been the property of the Braddylls, and of the monks of Whalley."

 Important Dates for the Brolley family

 This web page shows only a small excerpt of our Brolley research.
 Another 99 words (7 lines of text) covering the years 1379, 1596, 1673, 1628, 1616, 1620, 1627, 1629, 1693, 1762, 1678, 1693, 1732 and are included under the topic Early Brolley History in all our PDF Extended History products and printed products wherever possible.

 Brolley Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Brolley has appeared include Bradley, Bradlie, Bradleigh, Bradly, Bradeley and others.

 Early Notables of the Brolley family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Brolley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) are included under the topic Early Brolley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brolley family to Ireland

 Some of the Brolley family moved to Ireland, but this topic is not covered in this excerpt.

 Another 119 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brolley family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Brolley arrived in North America very early: Ann Bradley who settled in Nevis in 1654; Bartholomew Bradley settled in Virginia in 1650; George Bradley settled in Barbados in 1684; Richard Bradley settled in Maryland in 1634.

 Contemporary Notables of the name Brolley (post 1700)